Fremont’s Expeditions of the American West

 Bent’s Fort, Colorado by Kathy Alexander.

-The expedition then marched to California and passed a considerable distance down the coast when it returned, reaching Colorado at Brown’s Hole.
+The expedition then marched to California and traveled a considerable distance along the coast before returning, reaching Colorado at Brown’s Hole.
 While in Colorado, Fremont explored the wonderful natural parks there.
 On his return, he passed down the Arkansas River, visiting the “pueblo” and Bent’s Fort, at which place he arrived on July 1, 1844.
 On the 5th, he resumed his journey down the Arkansas River, traveling along a broad wagon road.

 Kit Carson, Indian Scout